-As a succulent garden design consultant, I typically see about a dozen common

-    landscape mistakes.
-Correcting them is often simple and makes a big difference.
+As a succulent garden design consultant, I typically see about a dozen common landscape mistakes made by beginners.
+Correcting them makes a big difference aesthetically

 Do any of these apply to your garden?
 If not, applause!
-Please share your own

-    tips and suggestions in the Comments---I'd love to hear them!
+Please share your own tips and suggestions in the Comments---I'd love to hear them!

 This doesn't belong in your personal Eden.
 Removing dead limbs and deadheading spent flowers are instant improvements.